pyenv-win/pyenv-win/README.md

 - To uninstall any python version. `pyenv uninstall 3.5.2`
 - To know which python you are using and it's path `pyenv version`
 - To view all the python versions installed in this system `pyenv versions`

+## How to get updates

+- Installed via pip
+   - Add pyenv-win installed path to easy_install.pth file which is located in site-package.
+Now pyenv-win is registered in pip
+   - Get updates via pip `pip install --upgrade pyenv-win`
+- Installed via git
+   - Go to the `%USERPROFILE%/.pyenv/pyenv-win` (which is your installed path) and type `git pull`

 ## FAQ